USCIS Form Timeline Guides

 Decode your status update →

 GreenLight is an independent tool and is NOT affiliated with USCIS, DHS, or any U.S. government agency.
 Nothing on this page constitutes legal advice.
-Timelines are typical ranges based on community data — your case may differ.
+Timelines are typical ranges — your case may differ.
 Always consult a licensed immigration attorney for advice specific to your situation.